Frequently Asked Questions

 I’m traveling with my pet.
-What do I need to know?
+Do I need a health certificate?

-Once your animal receives a rabies vaccination at Great Neck Veterinary Clinic, you will receive a Certificate of Vaccination.
-By law, dogs typically must be licensed, and some towns require cats to be licensed as well.
-The licensing year may vary by each town, but you will most likely be required to present a Certificate of Vaccination that contains an expiration date that is in accordance with the licensing year for your town.
+If your pet receives a rabies vaccination at Great Neck Veterinary Clinic, you will receive rabies Certificate of Vaccination.
+All dogs are required to be licensed and, in some towns, cats are required to be licensed.
+Each town’s licensing year may vary, and you will be required to present Rabies Certificate of Vaccination with an expiration date that is good for the entire licensing year for your town.

 For more information or to schedule an appointment, please call us at (757) 481-2800.